nt409/quantitative-resistance/README.md

 Model of quantitative fungicide resistance and quantitative cultivar protection, applied to septoria of winter wheat.
-The model is fitted to field data and is described in the paper [Modelling quantitative fungicide resistance and breakdown of resistant cultivars: designing integrated disease management strategies for Septoria of winter wheat](https://www.biorxiv.org/content/10.1101/2022.08.10.503500v1.full)
+The model is fitted to field data and is described in the paper: '[Modelling quantitative fungicide resistance and breakdown of resistant cultivars: designing integrated disease management strategies for Septoria of winter wheat](https://www.biorxiv.org/content/10.1101/2022.08.10.503500v1.full)'.

 ## Code